 - If you don’t have any almond butter, peanut butter will work just fine in these cookies too.

-- A great thing about this recipe?
-There’s no dough chilling required!
+- There’s no dough chilling required!
 I’ve never had any issues with these cookies spreading too much like you sometimes find with traditional cookies made with butter.

 More Healthier Desserts to Try!